YashodharDodabhangi/SparkQuick/README.md

 - **Configuration Management:** Flexible configuration management system to customize library behavior based on your environment.

 ## Installation
-Not yet published,However it can be dowloaded and utiled as your needs
+Not yet published and still in the development phase anyone can contribute to it .